bryanwills/certifications/README.md

 #### Website Description: Use raw data to find trends and answer questions.
 You'll learn crucial Python and SQL skills necessary for advanced analytics.

 #### Project repo [https://github.com/bryanwills/python_codelou](https://github.com/bryanwills/python_codelou)
+#### This project scrapes data using Python from a website, realtor.ca and extracts specific data to a Pandas Dataframe for analysis.
+The project can be ran locally and is also hosted on a Google Colab Notebook.
+I had the project running on a VPS as well, but that site is currently not working.
+The data is exported to an XLSX file for further analysis or can be used to email to someone.